AMReX-Astro/Castro/docs_new/source/AMR.rst

 Note that at present nuclear reactions are not enabled as part of this scheme, and at present are not automatically updated after an AMR synchronization.
-This will be amended in a future release of .
+This will be amended in a future release of Castro.

 .. _sec:synchronization_timing: